 Most of the children participating in "Pictures of Hope" had been through The Barrett Foundation shelter but are in long-term housing now, said Michael Gaylor, executive director of The Barrett Foundation.

 Solomon gave the children a quick photography lesson, with tips such as when to hold the camera vertically or horizontally, how far to be from the subject, and how to avoid blurry photos.
-She handed out photos of pop star Justin Bieber she had taken
+She handed out photos of pop star Justin Bieber she had taken at a recent photo shoot each time a child answered a question.

 "You've got to think of creative ways to capture your hopes and dreams," she told them.